apache/arrow/docs/source/format/CDataInterface/PyCapsuleInterface.rst

 :meth:`__arrow_c_stream__`) and the equivalent device-aware versions (:meth:`__arrow_c_device_array__```, and :meth:`__arrow_c_device_stream__`).

-For CPU-only libraries, it is allowed to either implement only the standard protocol methods, or either implement both the standard and device-aware methods.
+For CPU-only producers, it is allowed to either implement only the standard protocol methods, or either implement both the standard and device-aware methods.
 The absence of the device version methods implies CPU-only data.
 For CPU-only consumers, it is encouraged to be able to consume both versions of the protocol.

-For a device-aware library, and for data structures that can only reside in non-CPU memory, it is recommeded to _only_ implement the device version of the protocol (e.g. only add ``__arrow_c_device_array__``, and not add ``__arrow_c_array__``).
+For a device-aware producer whose data structures can only reside in non-CPU memory, it is recommended to _only_ implement the device version of the protocol (e.g. only add ``__arrow_c_device_array__``, and not add ``__arrow_c_array__``).
-Libraries that have data structures that can live both on CPU or non-CPU devices can implement both versions of the protocol (in that case, the standard methods should raise an error when trying to export non-CPU data).
+Producers that have data structures that can live both on CPU or non-CPU devices can implement both versions of the protocol (in that case, the standard methods should raise an error when trying to export non-CPU data).